-Throughout the Resident Spotlight Series, we highlight CHNW residents to get to know them a little better and learn about their experience at CHNW.
+Throughout the Resident Spotlight Series, we highlight CHNW residents to learn about their experience at CHNW.

 Tell us a little about yourself….